nicolasOyarce/bibliotia/README.md

 ## Database Configuration
   Start the PostgreSQL service from the "Service Manager".

-  1. Access the PostgreSQL console.
+  1. Access the PostgreSQL console or its executable.
       ```bash
       # Access to the PostgreSQL console
       psql -U postgres